rwdroge/pug2024OTEL/README.md

 #### Tasks

 - Configure both an ABL Client as one PASOE instance to enable tracing
-- As <endpoint>, you can use http://localhost:4317 when using the NewRelic setup, but if you are using the Docker compose stack you can use http://localhost:5317
+- As <endpoint>, you can use http://localhost:4317 when using the NewRelic setup, but if you are using the Docker compose stack you can use http://localhost:5317 (I've mapped the container port to a different port related to port conflicts lcally)
 - In PDSOE you could set this up by creating a new project of type server, changing the startup parameters of the AVM for that project (include -otelConfig <filename>).
 - If you add a PASOE instance to the project in PDSOE, make sure to add/complete the otelConfigFile option to the openedge.properties file for the instance: note that it is part of the Session Manager configuration.
+- Now publish the pasoe procedure (src/pas/pasoe_span2.p) to your PASOE instance or place it in the 'openedge' directory
+- Open the client procedure (src/pas/call_pasoe.p) and RUN this using PDSOE or from within another client that has the -otelConfig parameter defined

 Open the [Jaeger UI](http://localhost:16686/).